-The IIJ Lead Business Entity shall in particular be responsible for and agree to take the necessary action to remedy the acts of other non-EEA IIJ Business Entities or the breaches caused by external sub-processor established outside of the EEA and to pay compensation for any damages resulting from the violation of the BCR-P by non-EEA IIJ Business

-Entities or external sub-processors established outside the EEA.
-In this regard, the IIJ Lead Business Entity shall accept liability as if the violation had taken place by itself in the EEA Member State in which it is based instead of the IIJ Business Entity outside the EEA or the external sub-processor established outside the EEA.
+The IIJ Lead Business Entity shall in particular be responsible for and agree to take the necessary action to remedy the acts of other non-EEA IIJ Business Entities or the breaches caused by external sub-processor established outside of the EEA and to pay compensation for any damages resulting from the violation of the IIJ BCR-P by non-EEA IIJ Business Entities or external sub-processors established outside the EEA.
+In this regard, the IIJ Lead Business Entity shall accept liability as if the violation had taken place by itself in the EEA member state in which it is based instead of the IIJ Business Entity outside the EEA or the external sub-processor established outside the EEA.
 Further, the IIJ Lead Business Entity shall not be entitled to rely on a breach by an IIJ Business Entity established outside the EEA or external sub-processor established outside the EEA of its obligations in order to avoid its own liabilities.
 However, if the IIJ Lead Business Entity can prove that the IIJ Business Entity outside the EEA or the external sub-processor established outside the EEA is not liable for the violation, it may discharge itself from any responsibility.

 6.3.
-Liability and Enforceability in case of the IIJ Business Entity acting as a Data Controller [Section intentionally blank in IIJ BCR-P]
+Liability and Enforceability in Case of the IIJ Business Entity acting as a Data Controller [Section intentionally blank in IIJ BCR-P]

 6.4.
-Liability and Enforceability in case of the IIJ Business Entity acting as a Data Processor
+Liability and Enforceability in Case of the IIJ Business Entity Acting as a Data Processor

 Where an IIJ Business Entity is acting as a Data Processor, IIJ Lead Business Entity bears liability for the damage that has occurred only if it has not followed the instructions of the Data Controller, or if it has breached the IIJ BCR-P. The Data Subjects may exercise their right to enforce the IIJ BCR-P and the instructions of the Data Controller, to obtain redress and to receive compensation before the courts of the EEA Member State (i) where the IIJ Lead Business Entity is established, or (ii) where the Data Subject has his/her habitual residence.
-In addition, Data Subjects have the right to lodge a complaint before a competent DPA in particular in the EEA Member State (i) of their habitual residence, (ii) place of work or (iii) place of the alleged infringement.
-In particular, the Data Subject may directly enforce the BCR against the IIJ Business Entity acting as the Data Processor, or IIJ Lead Business Entity where the IIJ BCR-P impose obligations on Data Processors, particularly Sections 2, 4-7 and 8.2, as well as Annex 5.
+In addition, Data Subjects have the right to lodge a complaint before a competent DPA in particular in the EEA member state (i) of their habitual residence, (ii) place of the alleged infringement.
+In particular, the Data Subject may directly enforce the BCR against the IIJ BCR-P impose obligations on Data Processor, particularly Sections 2, 4-7 and 8.2, as well as Annex 5.